 |

-board.
-The leads from the amplifier then go to the speaker.
+wires that formerly went to the speaker.
+The leads from the amplifier output then go to the speaker.

 Power comes from the on / off switch on the front panel.
 Set